noiseprotocol/noise_spec/noise.md

 **handshake messages** containing DH public keys and perform DH operations to agree on a shared secret.

-A **descriptor** specifies the DH keys and DH operations that comprise a handshake message.
+A **descriptor** specifies the DH public keys and DH operations that comprise a handshake message.
 A **pattern** specifies the sequence of descriptors that comprise a handshake.